 These values are provided exclusively for the use of subscribers to www.atrisksoil.co.uk.
-In accordance with the terms and conditions of the atrisksoil website the information is for the sole use of the user and by receiving or obtaining any information contained herein the user agrees that at all times they will keep secret and confidential and shall procure and safeguard that their directors and employees keep secret and confidential all business and trade secrets and any information of a confidential nature relating to the processes, affairs, methods, and data belonging to Atkins Limited which they may have received or obtained in the performance of or otherwise as a direct or indirect result of entering into any agreement with Atkins Limited.
+In accordance with the terms and conditions of the atrisksoil website the information is for the sole use of the user and by receiving or obtaining any information contained herein the user and confidential and shall procure and safeguard that their directors and employees keep secret and confidential all business and trade secrets and any information of a confidential nature relating to the processes, affairs, methods, and data belonging to Atkins Limited which they may have received or obtained in the performance of or otherwise as a direct or indirect result of entering into any agreement with Atkins Limited.